Neptune City, New Jersey: Landmarks

 The one and only motel in the Borough of Neptune City was the Charline Motel, located on Steiner Avenue.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 18.76 mi of roadways, of which 14.12 mi were maintained by the municipality, 3.43 mi by Monmouth County and 1.21 mi by the New Jersey Department of Transportation.

 Route 35 passes directly through Neptune City, while Route 33 runs along the northern border of the borough.
 The Route 18 freeway is immediately west of the city, and both Interstate 195 and the Garden State Parkway are close by.

 Public transportation

 NJ Transit offers local bus service on the 836 route.
-Train service on the North Jersey Coast Line is available at the Bradley Beach.
+Train service is available at the Bradley Beach station.
+Commuter service runs between New York City's Pennsylvania Station and Bay Head on the North Jersey Coast Line.

 Climate change

 Neptune City is projected to suffer substantial impacts from sea level rise caused by human-caused climate change, including a long-term loss of half its current population.
 Sea level rise has already resulted in flooding in Neptune City, with the period 2005–2014 experiencing 39 days of coastal flooding, over three times the average number of coastal flooding days for the decades between 1955 and 2004.
 In moderate sea level rise scenarios, Neptune City is projected to suffer a 68% chance risk of at least one major flood by 2050, and annual risk of flooding is projected to increase exponentially over the 21st century, with 100% risk of annual flooding for the years after 2100.